OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 ![](octopus-step-worker-pool.png)

 ### Worker Pool variable
 You might have noticed there's a second selection for the **Worker Pool** section,**Runs on a Worker from a pool selected via a variable**.
-The [Worker Pool variable](https://octopus.com/docs/projects/variables/worker-pool-variables) was created for customers who need a different Worker Pool for different situations, such as environments.
-Some customers have security segregated so that Workers in Development are not allowed to touch resources in Test.
+We created the [Worker Pool variable](https://octopus.com/docs/projects/variables/worker-pool-variables) for when you need a different Worker Pool for different situations, such as environments.

+Some people have security segregated so that Workers in Development are not allowed to touch resources in Test.
 Using a Worker Pool variable, you can scope pools to environments or even [Tenant Tags](https://octopus.com/docs/deployments/patterns/multi-tenant-deployments/tenant-tags) denoting things like specific Azure regions.

 ![](octopus-worker-pool-variable.png)